 8. Payroll and POS Integration

 Scheduling data should flow directly into payroll processing to eliminate manual time entry and reduce payroll errors.
-POS integration enables the platform to pull real sales and traffic data to improve demand forecasting accuracy.
+POS integration enables the platform to pull real sales and traffic data to improve the accuracy of demand forecasting.
 Both integrations reduce administrative workload and improve the quality of labor cost analytics.

 Feature Comparison: Basic Scheduling Tools vs. WFM Scheduling Platforms